Unregulated organisations giving information to clients

-Paragraphs 8.3 and 8.4 set out your obligations to inform clients of their right to complain to the Legal Ombudsman if they are unhappy about the services you have provided.
-To be effective this will include explaining which activities or services they have jurisdiction over (as discussed above), providing the contact details for the Legal Ombudsman and explaining the timescales for making a complaint.
+Paragraphs 8.3 and 8.4 set out your obligations to inform clients of their right to complain to the Legal Ombudsman if it is unhappy about the services you have provided.
+To be effective this will include explaining which activities or services it has jurisdiction over (as discussed above), providing the contact details for the Legal Ombudsman and explaining the timescales for making a complaint.
 (This will be after the client has first used your internal complaints procedure and in any event within 8 weeks of making a complaint to you or your business if it has not been resolved to their satisfaction.)
 This information should be given at the time of engagement, when any complaint is made and at the end of the complaints process.

 You should make sure that clients understand that while they will have this further right to complain to the Legal Ombudsman about the service you are providing, and a right to complain about your professional conduct to us, they will have no such rights in relation to your employer or any part of the service provided by non-authorised persons (except where those persons were acting under your supervision).